HEALTH AND SAFETY POLICY

-Health and safety induction training will be provided and recorded for all new staff/volunteers in accordance the with New Staff Induction Checklist.
+Health and safety induction training will be provided and recorded for all new staff/volunteers in accordance with the New Staff Induction Checklist.

 The headteacher is responsible for ensuring that all staff/volunteers are provided with adequate information, instruction and training regarding their safety at work.
 A training needs analysis will be carried out from which a comprehensive health and safety training plan will be developed and maintained to ensure health and safety training is effectively managed for all staff who require it.

-Training records are held by Admin Officer who is responsible for co-ordinating all health and safety training requirements, maintaining the health and safety training plan, and managing the planning of refresher training for all staff.
+Training records are held by vy the Admin Officer who is responsible for co-ordinating all health and safety training requirements, maintaining the health and safety training plan, and managing the planning of refresher training for all staff.

-Violent, aggressive, threatening or intimidating behaviour towards staff, whether verbal, written, electronic or physical, will not be tolerated at South Wonston Primary School
+Violent, aggressive, threatening or intimidating behaviour towards staff, whether verbal, written, electronic or physical, will not be tolerated at South Wonston Primary School.

 Staff must report all such violent and aggressive incidents to ensure that there is an awareness of potential issues and/or injuries, and so as to enable incidents to be appropriately investigated so that reasonable actions may be taken to support those involved and reduce the risk of similar incidents occurring in the future.